NCICCGPO/gdan-tmp-models/cloudforest/README.md

 An `OVERALL` folder was added in each cohort folder, which has the best model for the cohort.
 When the `OVERALL` best was `MULTI` type, there will be a `MULTI` folder in that tissue folder.

+**Meaning that not all cancer cohorts have a MULTI model** this only occurs if it is the best overall for that particular cancer cohort.